gradle/native-platform/readme.md

 ## Building

-You will need to use the Gradle wrapper.
+This project uses (Gradle)[http://www.gradle.org] to build.
 Just run `gradlew` in the root of the source repo.

 ### Ubuntu

 The g++ compiler is required to build the native library.
 You will need to install the `g++` package for this.
+Alternatively, you can use the Clang C++ compiler.

 You need to install the `libncurses5-dev` package to pick up the ncurses header files.
 Also worth installing the `ncurses-doc` package too.